rainonej/rock_paper_scissors/README.md

 [+] Create a User Interface

-[ ] Give an options menu to: edit the players list, show high scores, change games, choose your AI

 [+] Gain massive amounts of data online and use a super computer (Stampede2) to process it